 Janet Golden, Ph.D. is Professor of History at Rutgers University where she specializes in the history of medicine, history of childhood, women’s history and American social history.
 She is the author or editor of eight books, and the author or co-author numerous peer-reviewed articles.
 Her most recent books are Message in a Bottle: The Making of Fetal Alcohol Syndrome, (Harvard University Press, 2006) and the co-edited Healing the World’s Children: International and Interdisciplinary Perspectives on Child Health in the 20th Century (McGill-Queens University Press, 2008).
 She co-edits the Critical Issues in Health and Medicine Series at Rutgers University Press.
 Dr. Golden is the recipient of numerous grants and fellowships, including those awarded by the National Institutes of Health, the National Endowment for the Humanities, the Commonwealth Fund, and the American College of Obstetricians and Gynecologists.
 She is a member of the Sigerist Circle and of the Executive Committee of Rutgers AAUP/AFT.
 She is currently writing a history of babies in twentieth-century America focused on the decline of collective interest in their welfare.
 This project is supported by fellowships from the National Endowment for the Humanities, the Hartman Center Archives of Duke University, Charles Donald O’Malley Research Fellowship from UCLA Medical School, and a research support grant from the Schlesinger Library, Radcliffe.

-Dr Stephanie Knaak recently completed her PhD at the Department of Sociology at the University of Alberta, located in Edmonton, Canada.
-Her research looks at the relationship between women’s experiences and wider cultural discourses around mothering and motherhood, medicalization, and social constructions of risk.
-She is the author of such publications as “The Problem with Breastfeeding Discourse,” “Having a Tough Time: Towards and Understanding of the Psycho-social Causes of Postpartum Emotional Distress,” “Contextualizing Risk, Constructing Choice: Breastfeeding and Good Mothering in Risk Society,” and “Breast-feeding, Bottle-feeding and Dr. Spock: The Shifting Context of Choice.”
-Her current research includes a project that examines the concept of “normality” as it pertains to mothers’ postpartum experiences.
-It is a study that aims to understand how the boundaries between “healthy” and “unhealthy” are constructed, reinforced, and challenged through mothers’ own experiences, through their interactions with various others, and through their interactions with dominant health and parenting discourses.
-Dr. Knaak is also the creator of the Motherhood Café website.
+Dr Stephanie Knaak completed her PhD in Sociology at the University of Alberta, Canada.
+Her research examines the relationship between women’s experiences and wider cultural discourses about motherhood, with a special interest in understanding how medicalization and risk society influence parenting culture.
+She is the author of “The Problem with Breastfeeding Discourse”, “Having a Tough Time: Towards and Understanding of the Psycho-social Causes of Postpartum Emotional Distress,” “Contextualizing Risk, Constructing Choice: Breastfeeding and Good Mothering in Risk Society”, and “Breast-feeding, Bottle-feeding and Dr. Spock: The Shifting Context of Choice” .
+She blogs for Huffington Post Canada.

 Joan Wolf is Associate Professor of Women’s and Gender Studies at Texas A&M University.
 In Is Breast Really Best?
 Taking on the Breastfeeding Experts and the New High Stakes of Motherhood (New York University Press, 2011), she asks why, when the vast majority of evidence suggests that either breastfeeding or formula feeding is a healthy option for most babies in the developed world, scientists, doctors, governments, and powerful social groups have proclaimed virtually unanimously that “breast is best.”
 She argues that this misguided consensus results from the convergence of three forces: routines in infant-feeding research that ignore crucial determinants of babies’ health; a cultural preoccupation with personal responsibility and controlling risk, particularly health risks; and an ideology of “total motherhood” which demands that mothers prevent all risks to their babies, no matter how small the risk or how high the cost to mothers.
 Her current project examines how, in social science research, culturally and historically situated descriptions of normal child development become universal prescriptions for gender-appropriate parenting, and how this research then legitimizes both anachronistic family forms and retrograde social policy.